Jóhan Hansen

 Jóhan á Plógv Hansen (born 1 May 1994) is a Faroese handball player for SG Flensburg-Handewitt and the Danish national team.

 He has previously represented Faroe Islands national team, but due to the structure of the Danish Realm Greenlandic and Faeroese players can themselves decide which national team they wish to represent.
 As Hansen had already played for Faroe Islands national team, his wishes to representing the Danish national team resulted in a two-year suspension from international handball.
 Former Danish national coach Ulrik Wilbek expressed that he hoped and wished for Jóhan Hansen to change his nationality in order to be available for the Danish national team.

 Club career

 Childhood and youth

 Hansen started his handball career with the Faroese club Kyndil in Thórshavn at the age of 4, coached by his aunt Marjun á Plógv.
 Until the age of 10 he played as a goal keeper just like his aunt, but then he changed to play as right backcourt.
 He played football alongside his handball, he played with Havnar Bóltfelag (HB Tórshavn) and made the cut for the Faroe Islands U15 national football team.
 In the end, he stuck with handball.

 Skanderborg Håndbold

 In 2010 he was selected to join SHEA – Skanderborg Håndbold Elite Academy and moved to Denmark shortly after turning 16 years old.
+In the 2014–15 season he was the topscorer for Skanderborg.